Sightline Payments Review

 Notable Clients

-DraftKings, FanDuel, BetMGM, Caesars Entertainment, MGM Resorts, Hard Rock, Resorts World Las Vegas, Rush Street / BetRivers, Golden Nugget, Parx Casino, Churchill Downs, William Hill, Oregon Lottery, Pennsylvania Lottery
+DraftKings, FanDuel, BetMGM, Caesars Entertainment, MGM Resorts, Rush Street / BetRivers, Golden Nugget, Parx Casino, Churchill Downs, William Hill, Oregon Lottery, Pennsylvania Lottery, Circa Sports, Hard Rock Bet, WynnBET, Borgata, Mohegan Sun, TwinSpires, SuperBook Sports

-DraftKings, FanDuel, BetMGM, Caesars Entertainment (sportsbook and resort), MGM Resorts, Hard Rock Hotel and Casino, Resorts World Las Vegas (first fully cashless major Las Vegas property), Rush Street Interactive / BetRivers, Golden Nugget Online, William Hill, Parx Casino, Churchill Downs and TVG (pari-mutuel), Oregon Lottery, Pennsylvania Lottery.
-70+ operator partners total per Sightline's own claim.
-1.5M+ Play+ consumer accounts and 3M+ mobile app downloads.
-The client list overlaps substantially with PayNearMe's roster — operators commonly use both, with Play+ owning the wallet-to-operator funding flow and the cashless casino floor integration, and PayNearMe owning the 31,000+ retail cash deposit channel.
+DraftKings, FanDuel, BetMGM, Caesars Entertainment (sportsbook and resort), MGM Resorts, Hard Rock Hotel and Casino, Resorts World Las Vegas (the first fully cashless major Las Vegas property), Rush Street Interactive / BetRivers, Golden Nugget Online, William Hill, Parx Casino, Churchill Downs and TVG (pari-mutuel), Oregon Lottery and Pennsylvania Lottery.
+There are 70+ operator partners total per Sightline's own claim, 1.5M+ Play+ consumer accounts and 3M+ mobile app downloads.
+The client list overlaps substantially with PayNearMe's roster, and operators commonly use both, with Play+ owning the wallet-to-operator funding flow and the cashless casino floor integration and PayNearMe owning the 62,000+ retail cash deposit channel.
 Reference calls during procurement for any US sportsbook or cashless casino launch will trace back to one of these named deployments.

 Operational Details